1,000+ Opportunities

 We recognize that the work of the Fellows furthers the conversation of contemporary art in the 21st century.
 Up to three $35,000 awards are made each year.

-Based on current listing details, eligibility includes: Artists are considered by nomination.
+According to the current listing, eligibility includes: Artists are considered by nomination.
 Eligible artists are individual Oregon visual artists actively producing new work, who are full-time residents of Oregon for at least ten years, and provide evidence of 20 or more years of serious, active professional participation in their medium.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program